Is Hickory A Hardwood? All You Need To Know!

 Hickory has elements, vessels, and pores that exist in hardwoods only.
 When we look at its fiber structure, has diffused pores structure with distinct growth rings.

-It has semi ring-porous structure which visualizes the gradual transition of pore from large to a small diameter within the growth ring.
+Hickory has semi ring-porous structure which visualizes the gradual transition of pores from a large to a small diameter within the growth ring.

 So, let’s have a look at the hardness of Hickory according to the Janka hardness scale.